Are all kittens born with blue eyes?

 When do a kitten’s eyes change colour?

-A kitten’s eye colour gradually changes colour from four weeks and up to ten weeks by that point, the iris has enough pigment to determine the final hue.
+The kitten’s eyes remain fused shut for the first seven to ten days.
+When they do open, the eyes are blue.
+Eye colour gradually changes colour from four weeks and up to ten weeks by that point, the iris has enough pigment to determine the final hue.

 Why do the irises contain colour?

 The iris is made up of two layers – the epithelium at the back and the stroma at the front.
 The epithelium is only two cells thick and contains black-brown pigment while the stroma is made up of tightly packed, colourless collagen fibrils and melanin.

 The function of the iris is to limit the amount of light which passes through the lens to the light-sensitive retina at the back of the eye.
 This is why people (and cats) with blue eyes are more sensitive to light than those with dark eyes.

 Eye colour is darker if it contains more melanin in the stroma, which absorbs the light entering the eye.
 Cats with blue eyes have no melanin in the stroma, which causes light to scatter light, producing a blue hue.
 This is because blue travels in shorter waves than other colours, making blue reflect more easily and thus, more visible.
 The effect is known as the Tyndall effect.

 Related: Why do cats have elliptical pupils?

 Compared to other mammals, cats display a wide array of eye colours from almost translucent in albino animals to deep brown.
 The eye colour of all cats is determined by genes inherited from the mother and father.